darkawesome/blog/content/blog/EveOnlinePI.md

 EVE Online's intricate economy is a fascinating playground for strategists, traders, and industrialists.
 At its heart lies Planetary Interaction (PI), a cornerstone of the game's resource production.
 With its ties to production chains and interstellar logistics, PI commodities represent lucrative opportunities for those who understand the market dynamics.

-This blog post explores how to harness Google Sheets and the EVE ESI API for analyzing planetary commodity prices, optimizing trade routes, and identifying market trends.
-We'll focus on key market hubs like **Jita**, **Amarr**, and **Dodixie**, leveraging tools and data to make informed trading decisions.
+This blog post explores how to harness Google Sheets and the EVE ESI API to analyze planetary commodity prices, optimize trade routes, and identify market trends.
+We'll focus on key market hubs like Jita, Amarr, and Dodixie, leveraging tools and data to make informed trading decisions.

-For full disclosure, I did this project on behalf of an alliance mate for in-game currency.

 ![PI CookBook](https://github.com/darkawesome/blog/blob/main/content/img/EveOnline/PICookbook.png?raw=TRUE)

-Originally from dama.arishe@gmail.com but updated for the ESI api
+Originally from dama.arishe@gmail.com but updated for the ESI API